Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 Temperature logger locations were spatially mapped to the stream reaches of a high resolution network of hydrologic catchments developed across the Northeastern United States.
-The National Huydrography Dataset High Resolution Delineation Version 2 (NHDHRDV2), maintains a higher resolution and catchment areal consistency than the established NHDPlus Version 2 dataset.
+The National Hydrography Dataset High Resolution Delineation Version 2 (NHDHRDV2) maintains a higher resolution and catchment areal consistency than the established NHDPlus Version 2 dataset.
 The main purpose of the higher resoultion is to capture small headwaters that may be critical to ecological assessment.
 A summary of this dataset with links to detailed documentation